kaihsu12/react-shop-site-update/README.md

 # Intro

 Alpha Shop is a project for online clothing shpping built with React.js.
-It's still a static website only demonstrating the payment page at the moment.
+It's still not a complete website with it's full functionality.
+It only demonstrating the payment page at the moment.

 ## Getting Start